kodamap/googlecli/README.md

 ```sh
 $ rm -rf ~/.credentials/
 ```

-- 'ascii' codec can't Error
+- ascii codec can't Error
-Use Python3.  ( Error occurs when you use python2x )
+Error occurs when you use python2.7+ .
+Use Python3.
 ```sh
 $ googlectl group list -f csv
 'ascii' codec can't decode byte 0xe3 in position 31: ordinal not in range(128)